aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/summary/index.en.md

 # Workshop Summary and Next Steps

 Congratulations!
-You've completed the **EKS GenAI Workshop: From LLMs to Scalable Agent Systems**.
+You've completed the **Architect and deploy advanced Agentic AI platforms on Amazon EKS** workshop.
 In just a few hours, you've built a complete GenAI platform on Amazon EKS and used it to create an intelligent business application.
 This hands-on journey has equipped you with practical skills to deploy and scale GenAI solutions in real-world environments.

 ## 🎯 What You've Accomplished